-This weekend St. Peter Parish is celebrating our patronal feast day, transferred to Sunday from June 29.
+This weekend St. Peter Parish is celebrating its patronal feast day, transferred to Sunday from June 29.
 This is permitted during the season of Ordinary Time so that more parishioners may participate in its observance.

 Saint Peter usually receives the greater attention on this day.
 The First Reading and the Gospel are about Peter.
 In the Gospel Simon’s profession of faith in Jesus as “the Christ, the Son of the living God,” merited for him not only a name change to Peter—a play on the word petra, meaning “rock”—but also the “keys to the Kingdom of heaven” and the power of binding and loosing.
 He was from the beginning recognized as the chief among the apostles.
 Since Peter was martyred in Rome, the bishop of that city came to be known as his successor and the chief among the bishops of the whole church.
-The primacy of the Bishop of Rome, Pope Francis, was celebrated on June 29 at Saint Peter’s Basilica in the Vatican, built over the site of Peter’s burial, with the imposition of the pallium upon all metropolitan archbishops appointed in the past year.
+The primacy of the Bishop of Rome, Pope Francis, will be celebrated on June 29 at Saint Peter’s Basilica in the Vatican, built over the site of Peter’s burial, with the imposition of the pallium upon all metropolitan archbishops appointed in the past year.

 We also celebrate the legacy of Saint Paul, converted from persecutor to apostle, from whom emanated the largest body of New Testament writings apart from the gospels.
 This first Christian missionary, the Apostle to the Gentiles, was inspired by God to proclaim the gospel persistently, whether convenient or inconvenient.
 (Cf. 2 Timothy 4:2) Writing from imprisonment in Rome, Paul looked back over his life’s ministry: “The Lord stood by me and gave me strength, so that through me the proclamation might be completed and all the Gentiles might hear it.”
 (Second Reading) We are the heirs of this legacy of faith, handed down to us by the Church.
 It is up to us to live by what we have received, so that this living evangelical tradition may continue.